kenny791/T1A2-Portfolio/README.md

 ## Purpose
-The website is to be a portfolio, demostrating my technical skils, providing an background of my experince and interests, and for visitors to be able to get in contact with me.
+This website is to serve as a portfolio that showcases my technical skills, highlights my background and interests, and allows visitors to easily contact me.
-It is intended for the portfolio to be furthur updated with projects and learnings as I continue learning through Coder Academy.

 ## Target Audience
 The website is intended to be viewed by prospective employers and clients within the tech community.